luzmariasanchez/flag/README.md

 - Ensure VLC Media Player is installed on your system.
 - Specify the directory path of the video in the `video_directory` variable.
-- Adjust the `playing` set with the numbers of the videos you want to play.

 ## Usage